y-oth/dst_assessment2/README.md

 ## Reading order and requirements

-All report content is in the directory:
+All report content is stored in the directory

-* report/
+report/

-  The report takes the following structure:
-* 01 - IntroGrad_CAM.ipynb
+* 01 Intro.ipynb
+  introductory notebook explaining the dataset and motivation

-* 02 - yoursection.ipynb
+* 02 VanillaGradIntro.ipynb
+  introduction to vanilla gradients as a saliency method

-* 03 - again.ipynb
+* 03 SmoothGradIntro.ipynb
+  explanation of the SmoothGrad method

+* 03a SmoothGRADImplementation.ipynb
+  practical implementation and testing of SmoothGrad

-* 04 - MethodComparison.ipynb
+* 04 IntroGrad_CAM.ipynb
+  explanation and demonstration of Grad CAM

+* 05 IntroLRP.ipynb
+  introduction to the layerwise relevance propagation method

+* 06 IntroIntegratedGradients.ipynb
+  introduction to integrated gradients

+* 07 Comparison_and_Conclusion.ipynb
+  first comparison and early conclusion draft

+* 07 Scaling.ipynb
+  experiments involving scaling and perturbation for AOPC metrics

+* 08 Comparison and Conclusion.ipynb
+  final comparison across all methods and the final project conclusion

 ---
 ## Links: